git-yang-yang/prod-health-guardian/README.md

 1. Open Grafana at http://localhost:3000
 2. Log in with default credentials (admin/admin)
 3. Navigate to Dashboards > Browse
-4. Select "Production Health Guardian Dashboard"
+4. Select "System Metrics"

 If you need to reimport the dashboard manually:
 1. Go to Dashboards > Import
-2. Upload `config/grafana/grafana-dashboard.json`
+2. Upload `config/grafana/dashboards/system_metrics.json`

 ### Troubleshooting